Hi, thanks for visiting.

 We have a team of counsellors who offer couple, family, and individual counselling for both adult men and women, and teenagers.
 The individual sessions are flexible and can be more responsive to your specific situation, making time for you to explore your needs, face your challenges, make the most of your resources, and learn new ways of relating to anger, to yourself and to the people in your life.

 Our groups offer you the chance of learning alongside others who, like you, care enough to change what they do with their anger.
 The group also provides a very supportive environment where people are treated with respect and understanding that facilitates the transformation of anger into something constructive.

 Video: Alistair Moes explaining the Arousal Cycle, videoed during a Men’s Anger Management Group in Vancouver

 Our Men’s groups run 15 times per year.

 Find out more about our group counselling sessions

-The next groups for men start: Wednesday, May 17 in Burnaby, and Tuesday, April 18, Downtown Vancouver.
+The next groups for men start: Tuesday, May 30, Downtown Vancouver, and Wednesday June 28 in Burnaby.
 The cost is $400, plus tax, book included (a sliding scale is available for those on IA or disability).